 Turtle Beach (HEAR) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the audio technology company had lost 4.03% over the past month, lagging the Computer and Technology sector's gain of 0.89% and the S&P 500's gain of 0.49% in that time.
+Heading into today, shares of the audio technology company had lost 12.78% over the past month, lagging the Computer and Technology sector's loss of 4.28% and the S&P 500's loss of 3.29% in that time.

 Investors will be hoping for strength from HEAR as it approaches its next earnings release.
-On that day, HEAR is projected to report earnings of $0.22 per share, which would represent year-over-year growth of 222.22%.
-Meanwhile, our latest consensus estimate is calling for revenue of $84.55 million, up 80.97% from the prior-year quarter.
+In that report, analysts expect HEAR to post earnings of $0.22 per share.
+This would mark year-over-year growth of 222.22%.
+Our most recent consensus estimate is calling for quarterly revenue of $84.55 million, up 80.97% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.84 per share and revenue of $302.80 million.
-These totals would mark changes of -19.23% and +29.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.84 per share and revenue of $302.80 million, which would represent changes of -19.23% and +29.04%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for HEAR.
+Any recent changes to analyst estimates for HEAR should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-HEAR currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+HEAR is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, HEAR is holding a Forward P/E ratio of 20.95.
-This valuation marks a discount compared to its industry's average Forward P/E of 26.15.
+Digging into valuation, HEAR currently has a Forward P/E ratio of 20.73.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.86.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.